sonofthort/Ascension-Game-Master-Glossary/README.md

 - __Keyword__
   - A singular word which appears on a card which has a special definition/effect.
 - __Lifebound__ (_faction_)
-  - A card faction.
-Lifebound cards tends to provide Runes and Honor, and utilize Unite heavily.
+  - Lifebound cards tends to provide Runes and Honor, and utilize Unite heavily.
 - __Light Card__
   - Cards with a sun icon in the upper right hand corner.
 Gains a bonus if it is currently Day.
 - __Mechana__ (_faction_)
-  - A card faction.
-Construct-heavy.
+  - Construct-heavy.
 Constructs tend to have very high Honor value.
 Mechana heroes tend to gain bonuses related to constructs which are in play.
 - __Monster__ (_card_)
   - Monsters are the terrors of the world.
 Defeating Monsters gives you rewards, including Honor that wins you the game.
 - __Multi-Unite__ (_keyword_)